Clojure2D/clojure2d-examples/README.md

 200+ examples for [Clojure2d](https://github.com/Clojure2D/clojure2d) library

-# WARNING

-_Code is during refactoring to conform current Clojure2d and Fastmath releases._

-## Currently works:

-* examples 00-42
-* funprogramming
-* quil
-* NOC/introduction

 ## How to run?

 Treat them as scripts.

 In Emacs/Cider: C-c C-k

-For Emacs, turn on `IImage` mode to see inlined images.

 ## List of examples